ST. THOMAS SPEAKERS

 Samantha Bazile, Assistant Director of Admissions, can speak on the Admissions Process and Graduate Admissions.

 Nina Capitelli, Associate Director of Admissions and Transfer Coordinator, can speak on How to Transfer to a Four-Year College and The College Admissions Process.

-Dr. Neerja Chaturvedi, an Associate Professor of History at St. Thomas Aquinas College, can speak to the issue of East-West Global Relations.
+Dr. Neerja Chaturvedi, a Professor of History at St. Thomas Aquinas College, can speak to the issue of East-West Global Relations.